soxa2022/DirectServicesTasks/TaskDjango/README.md

-- WEB app for weather forcast using Django and Bootstrap CSS и JQuery JS.
+- WEB app for weather forcast using Django for back-end and Bootstrap CSS , JQuery JS for front-end.
 - Postgresql DB for savinf information.